stippi/voice-assistant/README.md

 # Voice Assistant

-Start a spoken ChatGPT conversation by activation word
+Start a spoken ChatGPT conversation by activation word in your browser.

 This project was bootstrapped using `npm create vite@latest ./ -- --template react-ts`.